yldio/yld.io/docs/blog-marketing.md

 Q: How do I change content on a blog post then?
 Do I have to update it twice?
 A: Yes, for this reason we encourage authors and proof readers to make sure everything is 100% ready before publishing but it can be easy to miss things sometimes!
 To change blog post content on CMS you'll need to write it in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Try not to change too much!
 N.B.
 If you want to change a lot of content in a post it is probably better to delete the post from the CMS then retrigger the export script.
 You'll need engineering resource for this, [a guide](./blog)

+Q: Why do we do all of this?
+A: The content published on the YLD blog is popular, some posts have upwards of 20k reads.
+Prior to this process we had no way of attributing any of that traffic to yld.io 👎.
+Updating the canonical links means that SEO engines will attribute any traffic and interest in our medium blog posts back to yld.io 👍.
+To learn more about canonical links see [here](https://moz.com/blog/cross-domain-rel-canonical-seo-value-cross-posted-content)